-The executive team and board of directors work together to ensure the mission and goals of the Bluetooth SIG are fulfilled.
+The executive team and BoD work together to ensure the mission and goals of the Bluetooth SIG are fulfilled.

 Christine Scott is the vice president of finance and assistant executive director.
 In her position, Scott oversees all aspects of finance, operations, and human resources.
 Scott brings invaluable financial acumen, leadership, and integrity to this growing organization.

 Scott started at the Bluetooth Special Interest Group (SIG) in 2002 when the organization was in its infancy, running with just contractors and volunteers—and only 2,500 members.
 Over the last twelve years, Scott implemented financial procedures and processes, a human resources program, operations procedures, and helped grow the SIG to support over 25,000 members.

 Scott holds a bachelor’s degree in business from the University of Maryland.

 Ken Kolderup, VP of Marketing

 Ken Kolderup leads an international team responsible for brand management, developer engagement and business development at the Bluetooth SIG.
 His team works in cooperation with more than 35,000 member companies to increase the awareness, adoption, and proliferation of Bluetooth technology, including its rapidly expanding role as a key enabler to the Internet of Things.